Communities

 • Okay, I finally found a more specific reference that is reasonably likely that Bob Dylan would have heard, know about, and draw from.
 Woody Guthrie's version of "Gypsy Davy" contains the line "take off your gloves of Spanish leather".

-#1: Initial revision by user avatar CodeFarmer‭ · 2022-06-10T19:32:27Z (almost 2 years ago)
+#1: Initial revision by user avatar CodeFarmer‭ · 2022-06-10T19:32:27Z (over 2 years ago)

 This is a good question.